dengking/programming-language/docs/C-family/Common/Resource-management/Memory-management/Memory-access/Smart-pointers/Guideline-deep-copy/stackexchange-DeepPtr-a-deep-copying-unique_ptr-wrapper/index.md

 The last line will populate `ptr2` with a `Base` instance that has all the sliced values from `ptr2`'s `Derived` instance (because `ptr2`'s constructor calls `new T`, which resolves to `new Base` - not `new Derived`).

+> NOTE: 典型的object slicing: 将subclass object赋值给base class object

 You have two possible solutions for this:

-1、intrusive cloning (your class hierarchy rooted in Base needs to implement a `virtual Base* clone() = 0` where each specialization of Base returns it's own instance); this cloning implementation would be then used for deep copy;
+1、intrusive(入侵式的) cloning (your class hierarchy rooted in `Base` needs to implement a `virtual Base* clone() = 0` where each specialization of `Base` returns it's own instance); this cloning implementation would be then used for deep copy;

 2、transparent cloning, based on template specialization of a factory function, by the derived type.
 I needed to implement something similar for the same reason (deep copy of polymorphic pointers).
 You can see [here](https://codereview.stackexchange.com/questions/54371/polymorphic-owned-reference-wrapper-for-class-hierarchies) my implementation.